 The Best Places to Distribute Flyers for a New Business

-When you open up a brand new business, you'll want to advertise it as soon as you have everything set up and ready to go.
-Many people find the advertising part the most difficult when opening a new business because no one knows the best places to advertise.
+When you open up a brand new business, you’ll want to advertise it as soon as everything is set up and ready to go.
+Many people find the advertising part the most difficult when opening a new business and where to find the right target audience because no one knows the best places to advertise.

 But you might be overthinking the advertisements and big displays when all you need is a flyer and the best places to distribute flyers.
-With that in mind, where are the best places that you can hang up flyers?
-Here are a few suggestions:
+With that in mind, where are the best places that you can hang flyers to target audience?

 This is a great place to start when you want to distribute flyers around the local area that you live in or where your business is based.
 You can hand these flyers to people that you pass at the park, you can hang them up on trees, and sometimes you can hang them up on a fence around the park if there is something like that in your local park.
 However, you should know that this would require permission from the park officials.